Running Scheduling, Inspections, and Defects

 - Confirm photos, annotations, and visit notes explain the problem clearly enough for review outside the site.

-- Decide whether the follow-up should remain operational, become a quote, or move straight into a work order.
+- Decide whether the finding needs no further action, should become a quote, or needs a separate work order.
+Once the source inspection is completed, keep its defect evidence unchanged.

 Use feature availability notes correctly